-The path to empowered adulthood can be tumultuous, at each stage.
-Our programs step in at a critical juncture of a young person’s life, lifting them back up when they fall and staying the course, to ensure that they have opportunities for learning, growth, and success.
+The path to empowered adulthood can be tumultuous at each stage.
+Our programs step in at a critical juncture of a young person’s life, lifting them back up when they fall, and staying the course, ensuring that they have opportunities for learning, growth, and success.

 Infants and Toddlers.
 Children born to young mothers are more likely than most to become young parents themselves, limiting the choices they can make in adulthood.
 So our young mothers program provides support to young mothers to help break the cycle of poverty, learn how to work toward a stable home, and become a nurturing parent for their child.
 A stable, safe, supporting home is the first step in providing that child opportunities to thrive.

 Elementary School Children.
 Our Safe Youth Project offered through Second Story in the Community helps to connect at-risk children from marginalized communities with after-school programs in which they get homework help, art classes, confidence building activities, field trips, and other learning experiences to help expand their sense of possibility.
 Being part of a community of choice helps a young person avoid the pitfalls and bad decisions that can push them into a less empowered life.